u-boot/u-boot/doc/driver-model/design.rst

 While plat is useful, a more flexible way of providing device data is by using device tree.
 In U-Boot you should use this where possible.
-Avoid sending patches which make use of the U_BOOT_DEVICE() macro unless strictly necessary.
+Avoid sending patches which make use of the U_BOOT_DRVINFO() macro unless strictly necessary.

 With device tree we replace the above code with the following device tree